What is BRVO?

 • Vision loss

 Your ophthalmologist at Boston Vision will dilate your pupils to see if there are any signs of BRVO.
 They also may want to test your blood sugar and cholesterol levels.
 If you do have BRVO, then a treatment plan will be created.
 Though BRVO cannot be cured, there are ways to help keep your vision stable.
-If your BRVO is not advanced, then your ophthalmologist may want to use some medicated injections into the eye to prevent the swelling of the macula.
-If it is more advanced, a laser procedure may be used to help protect the macula from leaking fluid.
+If your BRVO is not advanced, then your ophthalmologist may want to use some medicated injections (that contain vascular endothelial growth factor) into the eye to prevent the swelling of the macula.
+If it is more advanced, a laser treatment may be used to help protect the macula from leaking fluid and to treat macular edema.
 Your ophthalmologist will go over all treatment options with you during a consultation appointment.

 Schedule a Consultation

 It is important to get your eyes checked regularly, especially as you get older.
-This way your eye doctor can catch any signs or symptoms of BRVO early on to help protect your vision.
+This way, your eye doctor can catch any signs or symptoms of BRVO early on to help protect your vision.
 If you are in need of an eye exam, contact Boston Vision today.
-To schedule your appointment, book online with us or email us at help@bostonvision.com to get started.
+To schedule your appointment, book online with us to get started.

 TAKE OUR LASIK, EVO SELF TEST